BetaNYC/NYC-CIF/Lessons/01-01-Intro-to-CIF.md

 Every Friday, we will host a SCRUM session where you will talk about what you accomplished the in the last week and what you plan to accomplish and what are your blockers.

-One Friday a month, we will gather in person or go on a field trip in NYC.

 ---

+#### Monthly Field trips

+One Friday a month, we will gather in person or go on a field trip in the NYC area.
+---

+#### Communication

+We will be using a number of tools for [asynchronous communication](https://en.wikipedia.org/wiki/Asynchronous_communication).
+While working for the Civic Innovation Fellowship, you are expected to use talk.beta.nyc, github, and slack as your primary forums.
+98% of the issues, problems, questions you will have should be addressed in the open; in a collaborative manner.

+You are expected to help each other out.

+---

-### Potential Projects
+### Potential Field Projects

 * Administrative support
  - Data entry